 The path must start with one of the following:

-/ to represent the root of the repository in the community edition, or the current user's organization in commercial editions.
+/ to represent the root of the current user's organization.
 For example, /images/logo is the path to a resource in the /images folder.

 ../ to represent the folder where the JasperReport is uploaded.
 For example, ../myLogo is the path to a resource in the same folder as the JasperReport.